 What causes ARFID?

 - Lack of interest in food.
-"Children with general food aversion may have never been interested in eating from birth," says Dr. Sacco.
+"Children with general food aversion may have never been interested in eating from birth," says Dr. Ghannadpour.
 "They may get full quickly and usually have growth issues because they eat so little food."

 - Sensory food aversions.
 Some children may experience ARFID because of a sensory food aversion.
 These children eat normal quantities of food but may only eat foods of a certain texture or taste.
-Dr. Sacco says many of these children are supertasters who may taste flavors in foods that others don't detect.
+Dr. Ghannadpour says many of these children are supertasters who may taste flavors in foods that others don't detect.
 Depending on the variety of food these children eat, they may also have growth issues.